 Out of court settlement

 It was not necessary to commence court proceedings.
 We served a formal letter of claim on behalf of Mrs R with some settlement proposals.
 This resulted in the parties quickly achieving an out of court settlement.

-The parties agreed to payment of legal costs out of the estate and then to split the remaining net estate 3 equal ways between Mrs R, T and Sh.
+The parties agreed to payment of all legal costs out of the estate and then to split the remaining net estate three equal ways between Mrs R and her two brothers.

-If you wish to contest a Will on the basis of undue influence or lack of testamentary capacity, or if you think you may have a valid Inheritance Act claim then contact us now for a free, no obligation assessment of your case.
+If you would like guidance on contesting your mother’s will on the basis of undue influence or lack of testamentary capacity, or if you think you may have a valid Inheritance Act claim then contact us now for a free, no obligation assessment of your case.
 Call 0808 139 1596 or send us an email.